-- Environmental challenges: The external constraints this expectant woman needs to react to and overcome are much bigger than a woman who did not undergo a cesarean.
-Medical providers aren’t supportive of their VBAC decision, and even when she finds a caregiver that will agree to a TOLAC (Trial of Labor After Cesarean), Agreeing to a VBAC doesn’t mean Supporting it.
+The external constraints this expectant woman needs to react to and overcome are much bigger than a woman who did not undergo a cesarean.
+Medical providers aren’t supportive of their VBAC decision, and even when she finds a caregiver that will agree to a TOLAC, agreeing doesn’t mean supporting it.
 The difference is being manifested by the medical imposition and restrictions that aren’t supportive of their vision for their birth.

 What are the coaching steps that can help your client overcome these areas of challenge?

 A series of prenatal coaching sessions is therefore essential in order to successfully achieve a VBAC.

 - Clarify the birth giver’s motivation for having a VBAC: Ask questions such as: ” Why is it so important for you to have a successful VBAC?”, or: “What do you think will be different in your life when you will achieve your goals?”.
 Listen to the birth giver motivation.
 Does she choose a VBAC in order to avoid something (away from) or to have something (moving towards)?
 Taking actions toward something desired is a stronger motivation than running away from.